isomerpages/nlb-biblioasia/_jul-to-sep-2022/This Was Once Singapore’s Largest Planned Housing Development: A History of Sennett Estate.md

 “The chwee kueh lady would wheel  [her cart] down the streets, her steamer in front, and the laksa man would walk by with ceramic bowls and a huge pot,” she said.
 “They would be on our street and we’d buy from them.
 They have calls that still ring in my ears today.”[^48]

+Winnie Tan is an Associate Librarian with the National Library, Singapore.
+She is part of the Arts and General Reference team and works on content development, collection management, and research and reference services.

 [^1]: “[Biggest Housing Estate Planned](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19500716-1.2.25),” Straits Times, 16 July 1950, 3.
 (From NewspaperSG)

 [^2]: Dhoraisingam S. Samuel, [Singapore’s Heritage: Through Places of Historical Interest](https://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=13695618) (Singapore: Dhoraisingam S. Samuel, 2010), 19.
 (From National Library, Singapore, call no. RSING 959.57 SAM-[HIS])